Afternoon Tea in London | These Places Have Got It In The Bag…

 The Ned fills its enormous former banking hall home with a mere six restaurants, a cocktail bar and a central bandstand stage – so statistically speaking, it would be surprising if you couldn’t go for afternoon tea here.
 You’ll find it served in Millie’s Lounge, a pretty section of the double-height hall with pink banquettes, chintzy crockery and sheer curtains diffusing the light over the room’s imposing green marble pillars.
 The afternoon tea stand is just as lofty, with traditional treats layered over three tiers, and plenty of tea & coffee choices.

-The colourful Kit Kemp-designed restaurant at Charlotte Street Hotel, Oscar, offers an alternative afternoon tea ‘with a twist’.
-You’ll get three mini cocktails – alcoholic or non-alcoholic – paired with an assortment of sandwiches (cucumber & mint, smoked salmon & cream cheese, ham & mustard), gratifying sweet things like a strawberry and prosecco mousse cake, and those mandatory homemade scones with clotted cream and preserves.
+Oscar – the colourful Kit Kemp-designed restaurant at Charlotte Street Hotel – offers an alternative afternoon tea ‘with a twist’.
+You’ll get three mini cocktails (alcoholic or non-alcoholic) paired with an assortment of sandwiches (cucumber & mint, smoked salmon & cream cheese, ham & mustard), gratifying sweet things like a Black Forest opera cake, and those mandatory homemade scones with clotted cream and preserves.

 Biscuiteers are known for their incredibly detailed, hand-iced biscuits – but you’re about to get to know them for their mandarin & chocolate choux buns, ruby chocolate macarons and raisin-studded scones, too.
 It’s all served alongside their personal house blend of Tregothnan tea, and you can even tack on your own DIY biscuit icing experience…